Zaneham/SLATEC/README.md

 Generative LLM models (Anthropic's Claude Opus and Sonnet, plus local models including Qwen Coder) have been used primarily as:

 - **Test result summarisation** — Collating output from verification runs
-- **Rubber duck debugging** — Talking through control flow transformations
+- **Rubber duck debugging** — Talking through control flow transformations.
+I speak to the rubber duck, it speaks back to me.
 - **Documentation drafting** — Under human review and editing

 Code, architectural decisions, and the GOTO elimination work itself remain human-authored.
 The AI doesn't write the Fortran; it helps make sense of what the Fortran is doing.